-The Purpose of Juvenile Court
+The Purpose of California Juvenile Court

-In one of the landmark US Supreme Court criminal cases in the areas of juvenile delinquency, Kent v US 383 US 541 (1966), the Court described the states’ juvenile court system as the “parens patriae” of juveniles adjudicated under criminal law.
+In one of the landmark US Supreme Court criminal cases in the areas of California juvenile court delinquency, Kent v US 383 US 541 (1966), the Court described the states’ California juvenile court system as the “parens patriae” of juveniles adjudicated under criminal law.
 This description literally means “parent of the fatherland” and provides a good basis for understanding the philosophy of the juvenile criminal courts in taking on a kind of parental role in protecting the minor child’s best interests.

 What this means is that these courts will actively consider and pursue the protection, care, custody and maintenance of children who have committed crimes as well as possible, within the bounds of society’s interest in ensuring public safety and justice.
 In striving towards finding this balance, juvenile courts focus on the rehabilitation of the minor – instead of punishment, the objective of adult criminal justice – so that these children too can become productive, law-abiding members of society.

 This beneficial interest to the minor is so important that if the court finds it is improbable for the minor to benefit from pertinent remedial treatments available, the minor will not be committed to the Division of Juvenile Justice (DJJ).
 If this happens, the court should dismiss the case completely.

 In California, a person who was under 18 when he or she committed a crime will come under the jurisdiction of the “juvenile court”.
 To be a “child” in the meaning intended under the juvenile justice system is not to be old enough so as to be held criminally responsible for your acts.
 In essence, the juvenile court is a division of the superior court, the trial court in California, which hears juvenile delinquency cases.

 The California juvenile court is considered to be a civil court, despite the fact that it hears criminal cases.
 Juvenile proceedings are typically characterized as non-adversarial and informal proceedings.